uewik/Google-Map-Navigation/README.md

 4. You can choose different routing algorithms or visualize the process.

-UCSD MOOC development team implemenedt front-end of application.
+UCSD MOOC development team implemented front-end of application.